-If the appeal request is timely and meets the grounds for appeal, the Vice President for Student Affairs or designee will notify the party(ies) that the appeal has been accepted.
-The Vice President for Student Affairs or designee will then share the appeal request with the other party (complainant or respondent if applicable), and that individual may file a response within three (3) business days.
+If the appeal request is timely and meets the grounds for appeal, the Vice President for Student Affairs or designee will notify the party (ies) that the appeal has been accepted.
+The Vice President for Student Affairs or designee will then share the appeal request with the other party (reporting party or responding party if applicable), and that individual may file a response within three (3) business days.
 The response (if any) will be shared with the other party.